 What is zinc and why is it important for cannabis plants?

+There are two groups of nutrients which are macro (NPK) and micro.
 Zinc is a key micronutrient that plays a big role in your cannabis plant’s growth and development, even though it’s needed in small amounts.
 Here’s why zinc is so essential:

 - Supports enzyme activity: Zinc activates enzymes needed for chlorophyll production, protein synthesis, and overall leaf health.